 Want to play with ice flavor?
 The flavor of your ice matters because as it melts, it becomes part of your drink.
 First, make sure you are using good water if using plain ice, changing the cocktail’s flavor.
 Second, let’s go beyond plain water!
 Try freezing coconut water in large rocks to use in an aged rum Old Fashioned.
 Ice can also be infused with flavors (such as orange blossom, rose water, or herbs) or served as a visual stunner by freezing fruit, flowers, or other edible items inside of an ice mold.

-Garnish: You can get creative with your garnish by mixing up your citrus.
+GARNISH: You can get creative by mixing up your citrus.
 Agave-based spirits pair beautifully with lime or grapefruit zest.
 Blood orange oil will yield a darker, less sweet note.
 Meyer lemons (as opposed to the common Lisbon lemon) will provide a sweeter flavor since they are a cross between a Lisbon/Eureka lemon and a Mandarin orange.
 Have some Yuzu?
 Give it a go with a gin preparation.
 Key limes, clementines, Kaffir limes, and more are all perfect for experimentation.
 Note I don’t mention cherries because I firmly believe they have no place in this cocktail.

 CHEERS TO YOU!